 In addition, we read "Free Religion Lessons," chapter 23 of Rudolf Steiner's Curriculum for Steiner-Waldorf Schools, ed. by E. A. Karl Stockmeyer.

-We also read an article called "Reflections on the Second Coming" by Robert Powell.
+We also read an article called "Reflections on the Second Coming" by Robert Powell, as well as a book review (PDF) by Bobby Matherne of Steiner's The Influences of Lucifer and Ahriman: Human Responsibility for the Earth.